Support Centre

 5.2.
 Contract with the data subject

-Section 16(b) of the Data Protection Act outlines that personal data may be processed where processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract.
+Under Section 16(b) of the Act, personal data may be processed where processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract.
+This legal basis is not sufficient for purposes of processing sensitive personal data.

 5.3.
 Legal obligations

-Section 16(c) of the Data Protection Act provides that personal data may be processed where processing is necessary for compliance with a legal obligation to which the data controller is subject.
+According to Section 16(c) of the Act, the personal data of a data subject may be processed for the fulfillment of a legal obligation to which the data controller is subject.

 5.4.
 Interests of the data subject